 - Certain drugs, both prescribed and over the counter

 A great alternative to your usual coffee is green tea.
 It will give you a little hit of caffeine, but also contains the powerful, anti-aging compound EGCG, along with these other evidence based benefits.

 Sugar and other refined carbohydrates are a huge ager that increases a process called glycation.
-Glycation increases the breakdown of collagen fibers, thus leading to faster aging skin.
+Glycation increases the breakdown of collagen fibres, thus leading to faster aging skin.

-Collagen Rich Foods List – All 100% Plant based
+Collagen Promoting Foods List – All 100% Plant based

 There are ways to help negate the effects of natural collagen reduction that’s due to the aging process.
 Firstly, you should eat lots of antioxidant rich foods, along with a nutritious plant based diet.